1936 Craiova Trial

 The 1936 Craiova Trial (Romanian: Procesul de la Craiova) was a political trial of some members of the Romanian Communist Party, part of the repression of communists in the Kingdom of Romania, judged by a military tribunal in Craiova.

 Arrests

 During the night of July 12, 1935, police arrested Ana Pauker, a leader of the Romanian Communist Party, together with Șmil Marcovici and Dimitrie Ganev, members of the Communist Party, as well as the Kaufmans, who rented the house where the Communists' meetings took place.
+During the arrest, Pauker was shot in both legs.
 Further 14 communists were arrested in July 1935, during a meeting of the Union of Communist Youth.
-These included Andor Bernat, Vilma Kajesco, Donca Simo, Ladislau Adi, Bruc Samoil, Herbach Iancs, Schoen Ernest, Csazsar Stefan, Ana Csazsar, Naghy Stefan, Alexandru Moghioroș, Liuba Chișinevschi, Grimberg Leizer and Alexandru Drăghici.
+These included Andor Bernat, Vilma Kajeso, Donca Simo, Ady Ladislau, Samuel Krug, János Herbák, Ernest Schoen, Ștefan Csazsar, Ana Csazsar, Ștefan Naghi, Leizer Grünberg, Alexandru Drăghici, Liuba Chișinevschi, Alexandru Moghioroș, and Estera Radoșovețki.

 Charges

-The main charges set by military prosecutor Colonel Popescu-Cetate against the defendants were "activity against the Romanian state" and disturbing the peace.
+The main charges set by military prosecutor Colonel Petre Popescu-Cetate against the defendants were "activity against the Romanian state" and disturbing the peace.